Queensdelight/buzzline-01-badeniyan/README.md

 ## Python Versions (3.11 for this course)

-The most current version of Python is 3.13.
+Note that the most current version of Python 3.13 will not work well with the tools required for this project at this time January 2025, maybe things may change in the near future.
-This course will use advanced tools (such as Kafka) that still require Python 3.11.
+Because this course will use advanced tools (such as Kafka) that still require Python 3.11.
-You are encouraged to install both and practice multiple versions.
 If space is an issue, we only need 3.11 in this course.
 For more information, See [PYTHON-VERSIONS.md](docs/PYTHON-VERSIONS.md).

 ## Task 2.
 Copy This Example Project & Change `case` to `yourname` (customized)